musicapi-ai/sunoapi-js-sdk/README.md

 - When extending uploaded music, use the `extend_upload_music` task type.
 - Ensure that the `mv` field is set to a valid model version (`sonic-v3-5` or `sonic-v4`).
+- For more details, please refer to [API Documentation](https://docs.musicapi.ai/)

 ## License